MAT0018 Foundations of College Mathematics IView in Catalog

 3 credit hour(s) | Fall | Spring | Summer

 Appropriate placement and initial diagnostic assessment scores or voluntary enrollment.
 Students are highly encouraged to consult with an academic advisor before choosing their developmental mathematics course.

 The course is designed to supplement and strengthen skills the student possesses and to allow for the development of arithmetic and algebra skills necessary to be successful in college-credit mathematics.
 Topics include properties of real numbers, operations with real numbers, manipulation of algebraic expressions, solving linear equations and graphing linear inequalities.
 Direct instruction and guided active learning will be the main modes of delivery for this course.
 In this format, the student is responsible for completing pre-class activities and in-class activities that are a mix of direct instruction, group activities and individual discovery activities.
 Students will be responsible for solving problems contextualized within the State-defined meta-majors.
 These problems allow students to explore the type of work they will encounter if they choose a career in the targeted meta-major.
 The course is designed for students whose initial diagnostic assessment places them into the first developmental math level with numerous skills not mastered, for those who may have struggled in other course formats, for those who are unsure of their learning styles, and for those who may not have selected their meta-major.
 Contact: 3 hours.
 Students must earn a grade of C or better in this course before enrolling in MAT0028 .
 Does not count toward A.A. degree or A.S. degree.

-Click here for the Spring 2015 Class Schedule
+Click here for the Summer 2015 Class Schedule

 Click here for the Fall 2015 Class Schedule